kevry/HomecageBehaviorAnalysis/README.md

 # Quantify Behavior
-Utilizing DeepLabCut pose data, quantifying behavior with the MotionMapper algorithm
+Using DeepLabCut pose data, quantifying behavior with the MotionMapper algorithm